philzook58/philzook58.github.io/_posts/2024-12-02-superpose_datalog.md

 Knuth Bendix completion is a way to possibly turn a system of equations into a conlfuent terminating rewrite system.
 One example where t5his is possible is the free group.
 The default ordering of E is Knuth Bendix Ordering.

+Maybe you're better off using Twee or [Waldmeister](https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/waldmeister/download) (btw where is the waldmeister source?
+Is it still developed?).
+Not sure.

 <https://www.metalevel.at/trs/>

 ```python